vakhnin/password-manager/README.md

 # pwdone

-## Password manager with command line interface
+## Password manager with a command-line interface

 pwdone is a multi-user, multi-platform command-line utility for storing and organizing passwords and another info for logins.